Julianne Hough Goes Makeup-Free In Stunning New Selfie

 Speaking about her makeup routine to Byrdie, she shared that she now tends to go “more minimalist” when it comes to her everyday makeup look.

-“I feel like I did a make-under when I came off of Dancing With the Stars.
+“I feel like I did a make-under when I came off of Dancing with the Stars.
 My hair wasn’t all bleached blonde, the tan wasn’t so heavy, and I didn’t have eyelashes and lip-gloss on every day,” she told the site, adding that she’s now “more about letting my skin show—and breathe.”

 The makeup-free photo comes shortly after it was revealed that Hough had landed herself a big new TV gig.